PedrelliLuca/ToonTanks/notes.md

 #### Damage flow
 Projectile class executes ApplyDamage on OtherActor -> this fires OnTakeAnyDamage on OtherActor, i.e. the pawn that was hit -> thanks to dynamic binding we fire TakeDamage instead!

 DON'T FORGET TO ATTACH THE COMPONENT TO YOUR PAWNS

+### Lesson 151 - GameMode ActorDied

+`GetAllActorsOfClass` function returns us an array of all the actor instances of a specified subclass that are in the level.

+Functions that require a world context object `const UObject * WorldContextObject`, like `GetAllActorsOfClass` or `GetPlayerPawn` you don't need to pass `GetWorld()`: any object that is the world you're interested in will do just fine!
+Therefore, often `this` is a valid choice!